-The Foundation was incorporated in 1958 under the Society Act of British Columbia and is administered by a twelve-member Board of volunteer Trustees elected by members of the Foundation at the annual general meeting.
+The Foundation was incorporated in 1958 under the Society Act of British Columbia and is administered by a Board of volunteer Trustees elected by members of the Foundation at the annual general meeting.
 The Trustees are responsible for the administration and investment of donations, capital grant contributions, memorials, gifts, bequests and trusts, and for the disbursement of income derived from capital as well as from donations.

 Every credit union in British Columbia supports the Foundation through annual donation dues.
 The funds for awards come from the earnings the Foundation receives on its capital.
 Most of the capital has been donated by credit unions and credit union members to Memorials & Trusts in honour of credit union pioneers.

 Credit unions are local, democratically controlled co-operative financial institutions.
 When first started in the 1940’s, they relied totally on the unpaid volunteer commitment of their members for their board of directors and operating staff.
 Over the years, as they grew, they hired professional personnel.
 It is in recognition of the time and dedicated service of both volunteers and personnel that credit unions donate funds to the Foundation.

 Since then many named funds have been established by credit unions to support the Foundation’s work.
 Other funds have been created through bequests or by individuals in honour of loved ones.
 All provide ongoing gifts to future generations of British Columbians striving to complete their education and make a meaningful difference to their community.